Blackball Pool Rules !

 In the 1970s the fabric manufacturer Hainsworth, working with Hazel Grove Music, developed a cloth specifically for use with the Superleague pool table.

-Even more recently worsted cloth entirely without nap, sometimes referred to as speed cloth, has come into favour.
+Even more recently a more durable worsted cloth entirely without nap, sometimes referred to as speed cloth, has come into favour.

 In practice the fabric may be wool, nylon or a mix of the two and that's what determines the nature of the playing surface, and the cost and life of the cloth.